Frequency

 Also known as: f, pitch

-The number of complete wave cycles that pass a fixed point per second, measured in hertz (Hz).
-Determines the pitch of sound, the color of visible light, and the energy of photons.
+The number of complete wave cycles passing a fixed point per second, measured in hertz (Hz).
+Frequency determines the pitch of sound we hear, the colour of visible light we see, and the energy carried by photons.

 Formal View